OpenEvalProject/evals/manuscripts/elife-85056/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/0280a3n32 Islet Cell and Regenerative Biology, Joslin Diabetes Center Boston United States
+1. Islet Cell and Regenerative Biology, Joslin Diabetes Center Boston United States ([ROR:0280a3n32](https://ror.org/0280a3n32))
-2. https://ror.org/04drvxt59 Department of Medicine, Beth Israel Deaconess Medical Center, Harvard Medical School Boston United States
+2. Department of Medicine, Beth Israel Deaconess Medical Center, Harvard Medical School Boston United States ([ROR:04drvxt59](https://ror.org/04drvxt59))
-3. https://ror.org/04kj1hn59 Harvard Stem Cell Institute, Harvard Medical School Boston United States
+3. Harvard Stem Cell Institute, Harvard Medical School Boston United States ([ROR:04kj1hn59](https://ror.org/04kj1hn59))
-4. https://ror.org/05a0ya142 Chemical Biology and Therapeutics Science Program, Broad Institute of MIT and Harvard Cambridge United States
+4. Chemical Biology and Therapeutics Science Program, Broad Institute of MIT and Harvard Cambridge United States ([ROR:05a0ya142](https://ror.org/05a0ya142))
-5. https://ror.org/04b6nzv94 Divisions of Renal Medicine and Engineering, Brigham and Women’s Hospital Boston United States
+5. Divisions of Renal Medicine and Engineering, Brigham and Women’s Hospital Boston United States ([ROR:04b6nzv94](https://ror.org/04b6nzv94))

 † Corresponding author

 ## Abstract

 Pancreatic α-cells secrete glucagon, an insulin counter-regulatory peptide hormone critical for the maintenance of glucose homeostasis.
 Investigation of the function of human α-cells remains a challenge due to the lack of cost-effective purification methods to isolate high-quality α-cells from islets.
 Here, we use the reaction-based probe diacetylated Zinpyr1 (DA-ZP1) to introduce a novel and simple method for enriching live α-cells from dissociated human islet cells with ~95% purity.
 The α-cells, confirmed by sorting and immunostaining for glucagon, were cultured up to 10 days to form α-pseudoislets.
 The α-pseudoislets could be maintained in culture without significant loss of viability, and responded to glucose challenge by secreting appropriate levels of glucagon.
-RNA-sequencing analyses (RNA-seq) revealed that expression levels of key α-cell identity genes were sustained in culture while some of the genes such as DLK1 , GSN , SMIM24 were altered in α-pseudoislets in a time-dependent manner.
+RNA-sequencing analyses (RNA-seq) revealed that expression levels of key α-cell identity genes were sustained in culture while some of the genes such as DLK1, GSN, SMIM24 were altered in α-pseudoislets in a time-dependent manner.
 In conclusion, we report a method to sort human primary α-cells with high purity that can be used for downstream analyses such as functional and transcriptional studies.

 ## Introduction